rtm/js-pick-notation/js-pick-operator.md

 This gives us defaults, renaming, and deep picking, but the property names must still be written out twice.

-We could write

-    (({p1, p2}) => ({p1, p2}))(o)

-Using parameter destructuring, but this seems more trouble than it's worth, and the properties must still be written out twice.

 ### Summary of Motivation

-Common property arithmetic operations used in JS are currently overly wordy.
+> Common property arithmetic operations used in JS are currently overly wordy.
 This proposal is motivated by the desire to write such operations in a way that is more compact and readable.